AppleDash/SaneEconomy/README.md

 Finally, a **sane** economy plugin for Bukkit.

+This project is not dead.
+It just happens that I am busy and get a lot of difficult feature requests.
+The code doesn't magically break just by sitting around - even if the last commit was a month ago, the released version of the plugin probably still works fine! :)

 ## About

 I was looking for an economy plugin for a server I administrate, and I noticed something quite strange.